 A grade of “C” or better is required in the PHT program and general education courses.
-In addition to the coursework, students perform 300 supervised hours in many pharmacy settings.
+In addition to the coursework, students perform 150 to 300 supervised hours in many pharmacy settings.
 For students with no prior employment in a pharmacy, the internships will require an equal number of hours in a community and a hospital pharmacy.
 If a student is employed in a pharmacy, the internships will be customized to recognize this previous experience.
 With the approval of the program coordinator and the academic administrator, currently-employed pharmacy technicians may be granted credit for up to 75 internship hours towards completion of the appropriate internship course.

 The States of Illinois and Indiana require a pharmacy technician license prior to the beginning of the internships.
 The license application can be obtained from the program coordinator or from the Illinois or Indiana State Board of Pharmacy websites.
 Applicants must have a background check, drug screening and possibly a fingerprint check as well.
 Please note that it takes approximately eight weeks to receive this license from the states.